 Step 2: To open the Command Prompt, click on the top entry in the list of results.

 Step 3: Type the following into the Command Prompt window that appears and press Enter:-

-When you run the mentioned command, it will display every IP address set up on every Ethernet and WiFi card.
+When you run the command mentioned above, it will display every IP address set up on each Ethernet and WiFi card.

-The built-in Windows programme IPConfig displays the current TCP/IP network configuration values and updates DNS and DHCP (Dynamic Host Configuration Protocol) settings.
+The built-in Windows program IPConfig displays the current TCP/IP network configuration values and updates DNS and DHCP (Dynamic Host Configuration Protocol) settings.

 In the Command Prompt, execute the following commands one by one to refresh or renew the IP address:-

 It should be noted that the ipconfig /release command deletes your PC’s DHCP IP address, whereas the ipconfig /renew function obtains a new IP address.